Compositional equivalences based on Open pNets: A model of process composition

 \subsection{Bisimulation for open Automata}

-The equivalence we need is a strong bisimulation between open automata having exactly the same holes (same indexes and same sorts), but using a flexible matching between open transitions, this will allow us to compare pNets with different architectures.
+The equivalence we need is a strong bisimulation between open automata having exactly the same holes (same indices and same sorts), but using a flexible matching between open transitions, this will allow us to compare pNets with different architectures.

-We define now a bisimulation relation adapted to open automata and their parametric nature.
-The relation relates states of the open automaton and states equivalence between the open transitions between the states.
-Its key characteristics are 1) the introduction of predicates in the bisimulation relation: as states may contain variables, relation between states may depend on the value of the variables; 2) the bisimulation property relates elements of the open transitions and take into account predicates over variables, actions of the holes, and state modifications.
+We define now a bisimulation relation tailored to open automata and their parametric nature.
+This relation relates states of the open automata and guarantees that the related states are observationally equivalent, i.e. equivalent states can trigger transitions with identical action labels.
+Its key characteristics are 1) the introduction of predicates in the bisimulation relation: the relation between states may depend on the value of the variables; 2) the bisimulation property relates elements of the open transitions and takes into account predicates over variables, actions of the holes, and state modifications.
 We name it FH-bisimulation, as a short cut for the ``Formal Hypotheses'' over the holes behaviour manipulated in the transitions, but also as a reference to the work of De Simone~\cite{deSimone85}, that pioneered this idea.

+One of the original aspects of FH-bisimulation is due to the symbolic nature of open automata.
+Indeed, a single state of the automaton represents a potentially infinite number of concrete states, depending on the value of the automaton variables, and a single open transition of the automaton may also be instantiated with an unbounded number of values for the transition parameters.
+Consequently it would be too restrictive to impose that each transition of one automaton is matched by exactly one transition of the bisimilar automaton.
+Thus the definition of bisimulation requires that, for each open transition of one automaton, there exists a matching set of open transitions covering the original one, indeed depending on the value of action parameters or automaton variables, different open transitions might simulate the same one.